vivekguptalandmark/kafka/kubernets-deployment/README.md

 14. apply both deployment producer and consumer.
 15. ```kubectl apply -f  producer-deployment.yml```
 16. ```kubectl apply -f  consumer-deployment.yml```
-17. use port forward send messages to producer service:
-    ```kubectl port-forward service/producer-service 8555:80```
-18. you can create partition using below command:  please note this path depends on your base kafka image
+17. you can create partition using below command:  please note this path depends on your base kafka image
     ```kubectl exec -it kafka-0 -- bash -c "/usr/bin/kafka-topics --alter --topic backpressure --bootstrap-server kafka-service:9092 --partitions 10" ```
-19. Apply HPA to scale up consumer pod  ```kubectl apply -f consumer-hpa.yml```
+18. Apply HPA to scale up consumer pod  ```kubectl apply -f consumer-hpa.yml```
-20. Note: if you are running HPA on desktop-local, HPA may not be applied due to it will not be able to read metrix. so let's install metrix:
+19. Note: if you are running HPA on desktop-local, HPA may not be applied due to it will not be able to read metrix. so
+    let's install metrix:
     1. ```kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml```
     2. ```kubectl get pods -n kube-system | grep metrics-server```